eflyn/rqa-websocket/README.md

 -   Buffering.
 Will send accumulated messages on open
 -   Multiple builds available (see dist folder)
 -   Debug mode
+-   NEW!
+Custom Storage Adapters (sync-only) for message queues

 ## Install